Irving Mosquito: Early football

 Mosquito played for the Gippsland Power in the NAB League for two seasons.
 Mosquito was selected to play for Vic Country in the AFL Under 18 Championships, but was unable to get a game due to injury.
 He was a member of the Hawthorn's Next Generation Academy program, which gave the Hawks the right to match any draft selection made by other clubs during the 2018 AFL draft.
 However, they chose not to match Essendon's bid at selection 38.

 AFL career

 Mosquito made his debut for Essendon in the Dreamtime match, played in Darwin, in the 13th round of the 2020 AFL season, scoring two goals.

 After four games, Mosquito awkwardly twisted his left knee and ruptured his anterior cruciate ligament, an injury that forced him to miss the 2021 season.
-On 13 September 2021, Essendon revealed that Mosquito had been delisted, after playing just four games in two years, due to his lack of desire to return to AFL level after suffering the injury.
+On 13 September 2021, Essendon delisted him after playing just four games in two years, due to his lack of desire to return to AFL level after suffering the injury.